Handy tips on tipping customs, shopping hours, restaurant etiquette, taxi and transport, and more

 Many restaurants have fixed price menus in addition to the “à la carte” menu.
 It is often very good value.
 The fixed price menu is called “un menu”, as opposed to à la carte.

 A traditional extensive gourmet French meal has four phases: 1) starter, 2) main course, 3) cheese, 4) dessert.
 You’re of course not expected always to eat all that in a restaurant.
+You can have just a main.
+Having only a starter or a cheese or a dessert would be frowned upon unless you’re with some company.
+(But why deprive yourself?)
+A starter and desert would be quite OK though.

 You often automatically get a carafe of water on the table (or you can ask for one), un carafe d’eau.
 This is plain tap water.
 You can also buy still mineral water (eau plate) or sparkling (eau gazeuse or eau pétillante).
 Or avec ou sans bulles.